Loading...

 Step 3: The Formal Demand (Days 3–5)

-A written demand on the agency's licensed letterhead — not an email, a formal notice.
-It states: the amount owed, the contractual basis, the deadline for payment (typically 7-14 days), and the specific consequences of non-payment (court proceedings, enforcement applications, costs).
+A written demand on the agency’s licensed letterhead.
+It states: the amount owed, the contractual basis, the deadline for payment, and the specific consequences of non-payment.
+This demand creates legal evidence that the debtor was formally notified.

 Step 4: Active Collection (Weeks 1–8)